 You might even have to pay for professional help since it’s typically a big project that requires above-average handy skills.

 4. No Control over the Lighting

-It's best to well-informed before deciding on the lighting system that satisfies all your light needs.
+It’s best to well-informed before deciding on the lighting system that satisfies all your light needs.
 Now that you are familiar with the benefits and drawbacks of solar tube lighting, I trust you will secure the proper lighting for your home.
-Even though the cost of installing can be quite high, you can gain a lot from having solar tube lighting.
+Even though the cost of installing can be pretty high, you can gain a lot from having solar tube lighting.

 Please do so in the comment section below if you would like to share your thoughts.